cristiandmocho/challenge-1337/README.md

 On this version of teh application, the data is being persisted in a local JSON file.

-## Documentation

-A simple documentation of this API is provided at <https://something.som>, made with Postman.

 ## Public API

 This API is available for testing at <https://api1337.ezsystems.net/>.
 There's a Postman Collection included in this project that you can import and easily use.
 The documentation for this API is also made with Postman, and it's available at <https://documenter.getpostman.com/view/10330941/Uyxkik6B>